Concepts of Data Abstract

 - DataTypes lists the Data Abstract data types and their mappings to specific languages.

-- DatabaseKeys discusses the Primary and Foreign keys.
+- DatabaseKeys discusses the Primary and Foreign keys on the database level.

 - Connections are the link between the middle-tier server and the backend database.

 - Schemas define a set of data tables that are exposed to client applications, and define the structures and relationships to the backend database.